Dan J. Harkey

 Staying focused and avoiding unnecessary distractions can help us maintain a determined and goal-oriented mindset.

-Study the motives of others to ensure we are getting a fair deal, rather than a one-sided deal, in which we are on the giving end, while they are on the receiving end, with little benefit to offer in exchange.
+Study others’ motives to ensure we get a fair deal, rather than a one-sided deal where we are on the giving end while they are on the receiving end, with little to offer in exchange.

 Maintaining a professional and patient demeanor is not just about personal conduct; it’s a strategic move that ensures we are respected and valued in our professional interactions.
 This enhances your professional image and makes you feel more respected and valued in our interactions with others.

-Please don't waste time on social media unless it's a means to accomplish our primary goal, which is making money.
+Don’t waste time on social media unless it’s a means of achieving our primary goal: making money.
 Otherwise, time spent will make us irritable, depressed, and anxious.
-It is a bottomless pit, a deep reservoir of strangers' likes that bring nothing to our lives besides the immediate gratification of appearing popular.
+It is a bottomless pit, a deep reservoir of strangers’ likes that brings nothing to our lives besides the immediate gratification of appearing popular.

-Social Media platforms are the ultimate frenemy, designed to get our attention and cause us to become addicted while raking in advertising dollars.
+Social Media platforms are the ultimate frenemy, designed to capture our attention and make us addicted while raking in advertising dollars.
 They use algorithmic betrayal to stimulate us to follow their golden goose.

-Their problem is that consumers have dozens of options and may search out alternative media platforms to seek the truth.
+Their problem is that consumers have dozens of options and may seek alternative media platforms to find the truth.

 Stay focused on your goals while deflecting all time-wasting activities.